godotengine/godot-docs/classes/class_editorvcsinterface.rst

 - void **stage_file** **(** :ref:`String<class_String>` file_path **)**

-Stage the file which should be committed when :ref:`commit<class_EditorVCSInterface_method_commit>` is called.
+Stages the file which should be committed when :ref:`commit<class_EditorVCSInterface_method_commit>` is called.
 Argument should contain the absolute path.

 ----